bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 while grids are more suitable to large scale layouts.

-A separate explanation of each type of layout has been given in this module, but in practice, you\'ll likely encounter the use of more than one layout in rendering a single page.
+A separate explanation of each type of layout has been given in this module, but in practice, you&apos;ll likely encounter the use of more than one layout in rendering a single page.

-The rules for these layouts and CSS are standardized but that doesn\'t mean you are limited when it comes to creativity, aesthetics or optimization.
+The rules for these layouts and CSS are standardized but that doesn&apos;t mean you are limited when it comes to creativity, aesthetics or optimization.